odongograce/AI-project/README.md

 cargo build
 5. AI Prompt Journal
 Prompt 1: Setting up the Core Structs
+My Prompt:

-I have set up my Rust project with clap and serde.
+"I have set up my Rust project with clap and serde.
 I need to create the main data structure.
 Please write the code for src/main.rs that defines a Snippet struct and uses clap to define a CLI with two subcommands: Add and List.
-Please explain what #[derive(Parser)] does.
+Please explain what #[derive(Parser)] does."

 AI Summary: The AI generated the Snippet struct and the Commands enum.
-It explained that #[derive(Parser)] is a macro that automatically implements command-line parsing logic based on the struct fields, saving us from writing manual string parsing code.
+It explained that #[derive(Parser)] is a macro that automatically implements command-line parsing logic based on the struct fields.

 Reflection: I learned about Rust's "Ownership" model specifically through .clone().
 We had to clone string data to move it from the CLI arguments into our new Struct because Rust does not allow two variables to own the same memory simultaneously.

 Prompt 2: File Handling (Load/Save)
+My Prompt:

-The CLI is working!
+"The CLI is working!
 Now I need to replace the TODO comments with real file handling code.
-Please give me two helper functions: load_snippets() and save_snippets().
-Show me how to update the main function to use them.
+Please give me two helper functions: load_snippets() and save_snippets()."

 AI Summary: The AI provided helper functions using BufReader and BufWriter for performance.
 It utilized serde_json::to_writer_pretty so the output file is human-readable.

 Reflection: I learned that BufReader is faster because it reduces the number of times the program asks the hard drive for data.
-I also saw how Result and .expect() are used to handle potential file errors (like "File not found") safely.
+I also saw how Result and .expect() are used to handle potential file errors safely.

 Prompt 3: UI Improvements
+My Prompt:

-I would like you to show me how to display the snippets in a pretty table using the comfy_table crate because the current output is ugly.
+"I would like you to show me how to display the snippets in a pretty table using the comfy_table crate because the current output is ugly."

 AI Summary: The AI instructed me to add comfy-table to Cargo.toml.
 It provided code to initialize a Table, load the UTF8_FULL preset (for rounded borders), and loop through the data to add rows.

 Reflection: I learned how external crates can instantly upgrade the UI of a terminal app.
 This makes the tool feel like professional software rather than a basic script.

 Prompt 4: The 'Get' Command & Clipboard
+My Prompt:

-I want to implement the Get command.
-It should take a key, find the snippet, and copy the command field directly to my system clipboard.
+"I want to implement the Get command.
+It should take a key, find the snippet, and copy the command field directly to my system clipboard."

 AI Summary: The AI suggested the arboard crate for cross-platform clipboard support.
 It showed me how to find a specific item in a Vector using .iter().find() and how to copy string data to the OS buffer.

 Reflection: I learned that interacting with the OS (like the clipboard) requires specific system libraries, but Rust creates abstract wrappers so the code looks the same on Windows, Linux, and Mac.

 Prompt 5: Search Implementation
+My Prompt:

-Please show me the Search variant for the Enum.
-It should take a query string and search the key, description, AND tags.
+"Please show me the Search variant for the Enum.
+It should take a query string and search the key, description, AND tags."

 AI Summary: The AI demonstrated how to use Rust Iterators and Closures (filter(|s| ... )) to efficiently scan through the data.
 It used to_lowercase() to ensure the search was case-insensitive.

 Reflection: This showed the power of functional programming in Rust.
 Instead of writing a long for loop with many if statements, the logic was condensed into a clean iterator chain.

 Prompt 6: Delete & Refactoring
+My Prompt:

-Add the Delete command using retain to remove items from the vector.
+"Add the Delete command using retain to remove items from the vector."

 AI Summary: The AI taught me how to use retain (which modifies the vector in-place) to remove items that match the key.
-It also suggested refactoring the table printing into a separate function to keep the code DRY.

 Reflection: I now have a full CRUD application.
-I realized that handling data in this simple architecture requires loading the whole file into memory, modifying the vector, and saving it back—a pattern that works well for small datasets but might need a Database (like SQLite) for larger ones.
+I realized that handling data in this simple architecture requires loading the whole file into memory, modifying the vector, and saving it back—a pattern that works well for small datasets.

 6. Common Issues & Fixes
 The most challenging part of the project was graduating from a "local script" to a "global tool."